Setting our Sights on Sustainability

 - Completing a water use inventory that revealed 10% of the water used at MSP comes from vehicle washing.
 In response - to support the MAC’s water conservation goal and replace aging systems - Hertz, Avis/Budget and Enterprise overhauled their quick turnaround car wash reuse systems.
 The new systems are expected to reduce water usage in car wash operations by up to 50%.

 - Evaluating the MSP Airport Fire Department’s non-emergency water use to identify conservation opportunities.

 The MAC’s Executive Sustainability Committee recently completed a climate resiliency planning process to ensure MSP Airport is prepared for and responding to climate changes, especially changes in temperature and precipitation patterns.
 The MAC will apply what it learned during this process when planning and designing future initiatives and infrastructure.
 The MAC's general aviation airports will engage in the same planning process in 2023.

 Airport Carbon Accreditation Certification

 MSP Airport was one of 41 airports recognized in September by the Airport Carbon Accreditation (ACA) organization for its ongoing commitment to managing and reducing its carbon dioxide emissions.
-Since 2017, MSP has been certified at "Level 2" by the ACA, meaning the airport has provided evidence of effective carbon management procedures and reduction targets have been achieved.
+Since 2017, MSP has been certified at "Level 2" by the ACA, meaning the airport has provided evidence of effective carbon management procedures.